QJR-Herman-Molodyks/QJR/README.md

 ## 6.2.5 (2026-02-05)

-- 🔧 Added new fily types support
+- 🔧 Added new file types support

 ## 6.2.4 (2026-02-04)